 SLI and their third-party certified hardware test laboratories, NTS Longmont formerly EMC Integrity, and Cascade TEK, performed an analysis and review of the Verity 2.0 voting system hardware components, namely Verity Controller, Touch and Touch with Access.

-During execution of testing performed at NTS Longmont formerly EMC Integrity and Cascade TEK, an SLI representative was present to oversee the testing.
+During execution of testing performed at the labs, an SLI representative was present to oversee the testing.

 The test methodologies for all tests are identified in the following hardware test plans and hardware test reports: